 Fanny Fern turned her sorrows and struggles into newspaper columns that made her the highest paid columnist of the 19th century.
 She used witty, audacious prose to tell stories about children, family and domestic life.
 Critics called her sentimental, but Nathaniel Hawthorne disagreed.
 “The woman writes as if the devil was in her,” he wrote.

 Fanny Fern was born Sara Willis on July 9, 1811, in Portland, Maine.
 Her father, Nathaniel Willis, was a newspaper publisher, but her mother, Hannah Parker, was said to have the brains of the family.
 Sara was the fifth of nine children.
 Her brother Richard Storrs Willis became a musician and music journalist known for writing the melody for It Came Upon a Midnight Clear.
-Her brother Nathaniel Parker Willis became a magazine owner and the highest paid journalist of his day.
+Her brother Nathaniel Parker Willis owned and wrote for magazines.
+If she was the highest paid columnist, he was the highest paid journalist of his day.

 The family moved to Boston when Sarah was an infant.
-She was sent to Catherine Beecher’s boarding school, the Hartford Female Seminary.
+She attended Catherine Beecher’s boarding school, the Hartford Female Seminary.
 Beecher called her one of the ‘worst-behaved girls,’ but said she ‘loved her the best.’
 She also attended Saugus Female Seminary before returning home to write for her father’s publications.

 Marriages and Sorrows

 In 1837 she married banker Charles Harrington Eldredge.
 They had three daughters, Mary, Grace and Ellen.
 Eldredge died suddenly of typhoid fever in 1845, shortly after their daughter Mary died of meningitis.
-The future Fanny Fern was left destitute and heartbroken.
+He left the future Fanny Fern destitute and heartbroken.

 She struggled to survive, with very little help from her father or her in-laws, and none from her brother Nathaniel, known as N.P.